nalav816/Space-Invaders/README.md

 On the technical side, this project features modular object-oriented classes, sound integration using the Processing sound library, real-time input handling, and state management.
 ## Game Features
 1) 24 enemy aliens with randomized shot patterns.
 Beware of the aliens in the middle row!
 They are more deadly.
 2) Power-ups from killing enemies.
-Watch your shot speed, movement speed, and bullet speed ramp up as you take down aliens.
+Watch your firerate, movement speed, and bullet velocity ramp up as you take down aliens.
 3) Six barricades to help defend against the initial onslaught of bullets.
 ## How to run
 1) Download the Processing IDE (https://processing.org/download).